Life of Coleman (Biography)

 Coleman had dreams of starting a church one day.
 He believed that God had called him to become a Pastor.
 He was passionate about sharing the love of Jesus in practical, quiet, undercover ways.
 He was not a flashy, make a name for himself, but made sure to give God all the Glory.

 Coleman comes from two very large southern families.
 His Paternal Grandparents are David and Lois (deceased) Robinson (Georgetown, SC), Maternal Grandparents are Eldora Laphand (Gulfport, MS) and Curtis Wheeler (New Orleans, LA).
 His brother, Christopher (Shana Freeman) Robinson, Sr. and Nephew Christopher Erin Robinson, Jr. (Dover, DE) and a host of Aunts, Uncles, Cousins, God-Brothers, Sisters, nieces, nephews and friends.

 Although he will be greatly missed, the impact he left in 25, almost 26 years was phenomenal.
 Coleman never complained about being diagnosed with epilepsy, he lived his life.
 He was told he may not be able to drive, he did.
 He was told he may not be able to go away to college, he did.
 He was told he may not be able to live on his own, he did.
 He overcame every obstacle that he was told he may not be able to accomplish.
 He would want you to do the same.
 Let your light shine and it will overcome the darkness.

-To send flowers to Coleman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Coleman Eron Robinson, please visit our floral store.